 The new law exempts small construction contracts from the requirement to use the percentage-of-completion method if the contract (1) at the time it is entered into, is expected to be completed within two years of the commencement of the contract and (2) is performed by a taxpayer that meets the $25 million gross average annual gross receipts test for the prior three years.
 If these requirements are satisfied, the contracts may be accounted for using the completed-contract method (or any other permissible exempt contract method).
 The TCJA’s repeal of corporate Alternative Minimum Tax (AMT) and changes made for individuals that limit the number of individuals subject to AMT make the ability to change to a method other than the percentage-of-completion method even more beneficial, since contractors must use percentage-of-completion method for AMT purposes regardless of their tax accounting method for regular tax purposes.

-The new law applies to tax years beginning after December 31, 2017, and taxpayers switching from the percentage-of-completion method would be deemed to be making a change in accounting method, requiring the filing of a Form 3115.
+The new law applies to contracts entered into after 12/31/17, for taxable years ending after that date.
+A taxpayer switching from the percentage-of-completion method would be deemed to be making a change in accounting method, requiring the filing of a Form 3115.
 The IRS has indicated that guidance with respect to this change will be forthcoming.

 Book-Tax Conformity: Special Rule for Tax Year of Income Inclusion